-- A. All attachments to this Agreement are incorporated as if set out fully. - B. In the event of any inconsistencies or conflict between the language of this Agreement and the attachments, the language of the attachments shall control, but only to the extent of the conflict or inconsistency. - C. This Agreement has the following attachments: - (1) Attachment A Budget - (2) Attachment B Scope of Work/Deliverables - (3) Attachment C Program Statutes and Regulations - (4) Attachment D Reports - (5) Attachment E Justification of Advance Payment - (6) Attachment F Warranties and Representations - (7) Attachment G Certification Regarding Debarment - (8) Attachment H Statement of Assurances - (9) Attachment I Mandatory Contract Provisions - (10) Attachment J Allowable Costs and Eligible Activities
+- a.
+All attachments to this Agreement are incorporated as if set out fully. - b.
+In the event of any inconsistencies or conflict between the language of this Agreement and the attachments, the language of the attachments shall control, but only to the extent of the conflict or inconsistency. - c.
+This Agreement has the following attachments: - Exhibit 1 Funding Sources - ii.
+Attachment A Proposed Program Budget Detail Worksheet - iii.
+Attachment B Scope of Work - iv.
+Attachment C Allowable Costs and Eligible Activities - v.
+Attachment D Quarterly Reports - vi.
+Attachment E Justification of Advance Payment - vii.
+Attachment F Certification Regarding Debarment - viii.
+Attachment G Warranties and Representations - ix.
+Attachment H Statement of Assurances - x.
+Attachment I Mandatory Contract Provisions